enkidevs/curriculum/sql/dql/database-clients/node-database-packages.md

 ---
 ## Content

-Node is another popular platform (available as a course for premium users) which uses JavaScript.
+Node is another popular platform and it uses JavaScript.
 As there are lots of packages available for it we will take a look at some of the database packages:
  - mongoose (for MongoDB)
  - sqlite3
  - pg (for postgres)